vaibhavsha9999/Sentiment-Analysis/README.md

 8. **Deployment**
 The final model is deployed, and the website is hosted to make it accessible to users.
 This process is done using **Flask** and **Azure**.
-You can access the app from [https://spamclassify.azurewebsites.net/](https://sentimentalanalysis.azurewebsites.net/)
+You can access the app from [https://spamclassify.azurewebsites.net/](https://sentimentalanalysis.azurewebsites.net/) .
+It may take sometime to load as it is deployed on free resources.